 Cloud computing can yield greener computing by reducing power consumption.
-A cloud application can request VMs with a wide range of configuration options, such as type of processor, OS, and installed middleware, all of which consume different amounts of power.
-For example, the Amazon EC2 cloud infrastructure supports 5 different types of processors, 6 different memory configuration options, and over 9 different OS types, as well as multiple versions of each OS type [13].
-The power consumption of these configurations range from 150 to 610 watts per hour.
+A cloud application can request VMs with a wide range of configuration options, such as type of processor, amount of memory, OS, and installed middleware, all of which consume different amounts of power.
+For example, the Amazon EC2 cloud infrastructure